-What are the ownership group’s core values?
-These core values help guide the kinds of decisions you make as an ownership group.
-If you look at the story of how the business was founded you will often see the core values of the ownership team.
+What are the ownership group’s values?
+These values help guide the decisions you make as an ownership group.
+If you look at the story of how the business was founded you will often see the values of the ownership team.

 What is the legacy you’re building?
 Your legacy is a combination of two things:

 ● Why you continue to own your family business

 ● What you're creating that will still be here in 100 years

 What will things be like in ten years?
 As an ownership group it is important to understand who will be running the business day to day, how the founder will be spending their time and who will have ownership of the business.

 What is your ownership philosophy?
 There are several questions that are part of your ownership philosophy.
 The answers to these questions should align with your values and the legacy you’re building.